A restless time-fractional multiclass queue: Introduction and preliminaries

 Empirical evidence, however, shows that the real arrivals and services are often bursty and long-range dependent (for example the autocorrelation of the queue length could decay as a power law), as opposed to the classical GI/GI/1 queues.

 This creates a need to develop a theory for queues in which the distributions of services or arrivals (or both) create long-range effects.
 One way to construct such queues is to enforce the inter-arrival or service times to be heavy-tailed, in the sense of having infinite mean.
 This behaviour has already been observed in examples \cite{RabertoScalasMainardi2002, SabatelliKeatingDudleyRichmond2002}.

-alter the behaviour of all quantities of interest in the queue, such as system delays, tail asymptotics for waiting times, order of queue lengths, and busy periods as the process evolves in time \cite{LelandTaqquWillingerWilson1994,PaxsonFloyd1995,FossKorshunovZachary2011}.
+Such changes alter the behaviour of all quantities of interest in the queue, such as system delays, tail asymptotics for waiting times, order of queue lengths, and busy periods as the process evolves in time \cite{LelandTaqquWillingerWilson1994,PaxsonFloyd1995,FossKorshunovZachary2011}.
 In such queueing examples the well-trodden traffic intensity approach loses its meaning and one must characterise regimes via scaling limits and reflected-input structures rather than expectations of arrival and service times \cite{AscioneCaputo, ButtGeorgiouScalas2022}.

 The easiest way to obtain non-Markovian queues (i.e.\ non-M/M/1) is by changing the distribution of the arrival or the service times to something non-exponential.
 A standard choice here are random times $X$ with the tail behaviour $\P\{ X >x \} \sim \ell(x) x^{-\theta}$ for some constant $\theta>0$ and a function $\ell$ that is slowly varying at infinity.
 Among many types of such distributions is the Mittag-Leffler distribution of index $\theta \in (0,1)$, or ML($\theta$) in short, for which $\ell(x) \equiv 1/\Gamma(1-\theta)$ is constant and the mean is infinite \cite{GorenfloKilbasMainardiRogosin2014}.
 This heavy-tailed distribution has a broad mathematical interest due to its tractable analytical properties \cite{Pillai1990}.